Preshy/watermark-videos-nodejs/README.md

 Open the demo folder to view a demo video and its added watermark

 ### Contributions
 PR's / Reviews are welcome here.
-I don't take opinions personally!
-I'm always open to learning.
+I'm always open to learning!.